YvonneBeirneFitzGerald/Project-Design-Help-Files-Template/docs/Template - Style Guide.md

-### How was Tool/App Build/Designed
+### How was the Project Build/Designed
-  - Lanuage use to build Tool/App
+  - Lanuage use to build the Project
-  - Tools used too build Tool/App
+  - Tools used too build the Project
   - Any coding style info or reguirements